spine/spine/site/site.md

 The second advantage is that a de-coupled server greatly simplifies your code.
 You don't need to cater for the scenario that the record may be displayed in your interface, but isn't editable until a server response returns.
 Lastly, if you ever decided to add offline support to your application, having a de-coupled server makes this a dodel.

 Obviously there are caveats for those advantages, but I think those are easily addressed.
-Server-side model validation is on contentious issue, for example - what if that fails?
-However, this is solved by client side validation.
-Validation should fail before it records even get sent to the server.
-If validation does fail, it's an error in your validation logic rather than with user input.
+Server-side model validation is a contentious issue, for example - what if that fails?
+However, this is solved by client-side validation.
+Validation should fail before a record ever gets sent to the server.
+If validation does fail server-side, it's an error in your client-side validation logic rather than with user input.

 When the server does return an unsuccessful response, an *ajaxError* event will be fired on the model, including the record, XMLHttpRequest object, Ajax settings and the thrown error.